ariasAleia/OOP_Python/README.md

 ## Methods

 Those are basically functions that are inside a class.
+There are two different types of methods.
+Class methods and instance methods.

+### Instance methods

-We must always pass as argument the object itself.
+Instance methods are those who are called directly from an instance.
+For these methods we must always pass as argument the object (whn we say object it means exactly the same as instance) itself.
 That is done by writing *self* in the function parameters when we define the function.

 ```python
 class Item: